caxios/smallcommunityPj/README.md

 It is just my tiny work.

-This project is about making "very" simple twitter-like feed web.
+This project is about making "very" simple discord-like feed web but cannot use voice chatting only keyboard chatting available.

+you can make your own chat room, can chat in chat room